kempke28/Chat/README.md

     }
   ```

-Firebase cloud storage data will be given by the google firebase once creatted the collection
+Firebase cloud storage data will be given by the google firebase once created the collection

 ## :cookie: Run the project